ssg/NoJoy/README.md

 this tool.
 I was looking forward on making something on WPF as I'm quite fond of it.
 I liked the development process a lot.
 So, essentially this is my first WPF app.

+# Technical Notes

+I enumerate gaming devices using WMI.
+I didn't want to enter the world of SetupDi to enable/disable so the tool simply invokes PowerShell to do that, which might be Windows 10 specific.
+If you have the will, feel free to adapt it to a native method.

 # Contribution

 Please test it on different joysticks as I'm not sure how it will perform.
 Saitek setup is basically a hack